-As of December 31, 2015, our cash and cash equivalents were held for working capital purposes, a majority of which was held in cash deposits and money market funds.
-We intend to increase our capital expenditures to support the growth in our business and operations.
+As of December 31, 2016, our cash and cash equivalents were held for working capital purposes and were held in cash deposits and money market funds.
+We intend to continue making capital expenditures to support the growth in our business and operations.
 We believe that our existing cash and cash equivalents, together with cash generated from operations, will be sufficient to meet our anticipated cash needs for at least the next 12 months.
-Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support R&D efforts, the continued expansion of sales and marketing activities, the introduction of new and enhanced software and services offerings, and the continued market acceptance of our products.
+Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support R&D efforts, the continued expansion of sales and marketing activities, the introduction of new and enhanced product and services offerings, and the continued market acceptance of our products.